openstack/os-testr/README.rst

 Features
 --------

-* ostestr: a testr wrapper that uses subunit-trace for output and builds some helpful extra functionality around testr
+* ``ostestr``: a testr wrapper that uses subunit-trace for output and builds some helpful extra functionality around testr
-* subunit-trace: an output filter for a subunit stream which provides useful information about the run
+* ``subunit-trace``: an output filter for a subunit stream which provides useful information about the run
-* subunit2html: generates a test results html page from a subunit stream
+* ``subunit2html``: generates a test results html page from a subunit stream